Loss of Dutch nationality: adults

 - You have lived in the Kingdom of the Netherlands or the European Union for at least 1 of these 10 years.

-- You have received a new Dutch passport or a declaration of Dutch citizenship on time.
+- You have received a new Dutch passport or a declaration of Dutch citizenship (link only available in Dutch) on time.
 On time means before the 10 years are over.
 From the day you receive the passport or declaration, a new period of 10 years begins.
 A mere application for a passport or declaration before the end of the 10-year period is not in time.
 You must have actually received the passport or the declaration.

 Loss through revocation

 You can lose your Dutch citizenship because the Dutch Government revokes it.
 This can happen in the following situations:

 - You, as an adult, after your naturalisation, have not done everything possible to renounce your other citizenship with your own authorities.

 - You committed fraud during your naturalisation process or option procedure.
 For example, fraud that involves your identity.
 You commit fraud if you make a false declaration, deceive or conceal important facts.
 And you became a Dutch citizen as a result of it.
 You would not have received the Dutch nationality if you had not commited fraud.

 - You are convicted of a crime against the safety of the Kingdom.
 For example, a war crime or a crime with a terrorist motive.
 These are actions that seriously harm the interests of the Kingdom.You voluntarily serve in the armed forces of a state.
 And these armed forces fight against the Netherlands or one of the Dutch allies.

 Loss through revocation due to membership in a terrorist organisation